 The prevalence of e-commerce and social media has inevitably combined to hatch social commerce, a platform where goods can be promoted, listed, and sold.
 Unlike traditional e-commerce platforms, consumers are encouraged to interact with others and create their unique content in the process of shopping.
-Using social network platforms as a way to bridge merchants, influencers, and potential consumers, social commerce will potentially lead the future of China's e-commerce.
+Using social network platforms as a way to connect merchants, influencers, and potential consumers, social commerce is well placed to lead the future of China's e-commerce.
 Regardless of a setback due to COVID-19 in 2020, Social commerce in China has seen solid growth in the past years.
 The number of social commerce users reached 780 million in 2020, while its market size was estimated to surpass 2.3 trillion yuan.
 The social commerce industry created around 48 million jobs in China in 2019, and this number should continue to grow.

 While the majority of Pinduoduo's users were based in third and fourth-tier cities in China, young females from the first and second-tier cities were obsessed with Xiaohongshu.
 With 300 million users, the shop-and-share platform allows its users to post content and interact with others.

-Social commerce is not only the battlefield of unicorns.
+However, social commerce is not only the battlefield of unicorns.
 Traditional e-commerce giants Alibaba and JD.com also joined the competition to blaze a new trail in the saturated e-commerce market.
 Taobao, the biggest B2C online shopping platform under Alibaba, launched its live commerce service Taobao Live in 2016.
 Nowadays, Taobao generates approximately 400 billion yuan GMV from its live streaming business annually.
-In 2019, JD.com published Jingxi, a Pinduoduo-like group purchase WeChat mini program.
+In 2019, JD.com published Jingxi, which is a Pinduoduo-like group buying WeChat mini program.
 As of August 2021, Jingxi accumulated more than 107 million monthly active users, becoming the second most popular WeChat e-commerce mini-program among Chinese users.